neerajgautam11/M3_G32/BiComSystemProject/1_Requirements/README.md

 4. When the Button is pressed FOUR times, the automobile must be exposed to light.

 ## Current State of the Art
 1. The main focus is on wireless and remote control of the car.
 2. The second area of focus is to give our car with security via a dependable Encryption System.
 3. For the younger generation, a new generation of smart automobile concept.

 ---
-##  S.W.O.T
+##  S.W.O.T Analysis :

 ![SWOT_](https://user-images.githubusercontent.com/98889318/157816328-b7774820-ed00-4eca-891c-7e4b328d6432.png)